IRVLUTD/CDL_Empirical_Study/README.md

 </p>

 ## Abstract
-We study the problem of Continual Distillation Learning (CDL) that considers Knowledge Distillation (KD) in the Continual Learning (CL) setup.
-A teacher model and a student model need to learn a sequence of tasks, and the knowledge of the teacher model will be distillated to the student in order to improve the student model.
-We introduce a novel method named CDL-Prompt that leverages prompt- based continual learning models to build the teacher-student model.
-We investigate how to utilize the prompts of the teacher model in the student model for knowledge distillation, and propose an attention-based prompt mapping scheme to use the teacher prompts for the student.
-We demonstrate that our method can be applied to different prompt-based continual learning models such as L2P, DualPrompt and CODA-Prompt to improve their performance using powerful teacher models.
-While recent CL methods focus on prompt learning, we show that our method can be utilized to build efficient CL models using prompt-based knowledge distillation.
+Knowledge Distillation (KD) focuses on using a teacher model to improve a student model.
+Traditionally, KD is studied in an offline fashion, where a training dataset is available before learning.
+In this work, we introduce the problem of Continual Distillation Learning (CDL) that considers KD in the Continual Learning (CL) setup.
+A teacher model and a student model need to learn a sequence of tasks, and the knowledge of the teacher model will be distilled to the student to improve the student model in an online fashion.
+The CDL problem is valuable to study since for prompt-based continual learning methods, using a larger vision transformer (ViT) leads to better performance in continual learning.
+Distilling the knowledge from a large ViT to a small ViT can improve inference efficiency for promptbased CL models.
+To this end, we conducted experiments to study the CDL problem with three prompt-based CL models, i.e., L2P, DualPrompt and CODA-Prompt, where we utilized logit distillation, feature distillation and prompt distillation for knowledge distillation from a teacher model to a student model.
+Our findings of this study can serve as baselines for future CDL work.

 ## Setup
  * Install anaconda: https://www.anaconda.com/distribution/
- * set up conda environment w/ python 3.8, ex: `conda create --name coda python=3.8`
+ * set up conda environment w/ python 3.8, ex: `conda create --name CDL python=3.8`
  * `conda activate CDL`
  * `sh install_requirements.sh`
  * <b>NOTE: this framework was tested using `torch == 2.0.0` but should work for previous versions</b>